Middle States Commission on Higher Education

 Overview of the Middle States Reaccreditation Process

-Through a comprehensive self-study process, Marist aims to secure re-accreditation by demonstrating its adherence to the outlined Standards for Accreditation and Requirements of Affiliation as well as investigating several key priorities for reflection and growth.
-The self-study process is intended to be a transparent, inclusive, and collaborative one that involves all campus constituents, including administrators, faculty, staff, students, alumni, and board members.
+Through a comprehensive self-study process, Marist aims to secure reaccreditation by demonstrating its adherence to the outlined Standards for Accreditation and Requirements of Affiliation as well as investigating three institutional priorities – high-impact practices, diversity, equity, and inclusion, and the College’s adaptive business model – for reflection and future growth.
+Marist’s self-study process was carefully designed to be a transparent, inclusive, and collaborative one that involves all campus constituents, including administrators, faculty, staff, students, alumni, and trustees.

 Update on the Middle States Process

-Marist completed a draft of the Self-Study Report in Fall 2022, with the intention of crafting an honest, evidence-based evaluation of the College’s signature accomplishments, adherence to the Middle States standards, and areas for future consideration.
+The final Self-Study Report was submitted to the Middle States Commission on Higher Education in February 2023.
+The reports provide an honest, evidence-based evaluation of the College’s signature accomplishments, adherence to the Middle States standards, and areas for future consideration